 Brushing your boots is important for the next step of conditioning.

-Now that you have cleaned the boots, it is time to nourish them.
+Now it is time to nourish the boots.
 Unlike our own skin, leather has no way to rehydrate itself.
-Applying a leather conditioner will rehydrate the leather and keep them supple.
+Applying a leather conditioner will rehydrate the leather and keep it supple.

-Conditioning will keep the life in your leather and keep them looking their best.
+Conditioning will extend the life in your leather and keep it looking its best.

-There's plenty of conditioners out there so find what you like best.
-Be sure to test it on the leather first to avoid any unnecessary darkening.
+There are plenty of conditioners out there so find what you like best.
+Be sure to test it on the leather first to avoid any darkening.

 Sometimes it feels like winter lasts forever.
 You will need to repeat these steps depending on the elements and conditions you put your boots through.

 Neglecting your boots may cause irreversible damage.
-So it's best to take the necessary precautions to keep your boots looking their best and ready to go.
+It's best to take the necessary precautions to keep your boots looking their best and ready to go.

 Let us know if you have any questions or if we can help you care for your boots!
 We're always happy to help.